 Days later, on Christmas Eve, this same convention would reveal its causes.
 The “Declaration of the Immediate Causes Which Induce and Justify the Secession of South Carolina from the Federal Union” laid out a simple argument: South Carolina, as an independent country, had adopted the Constitution as an agreement between itself and other independent countries.
 South Carolina felt other states had violated portions of this compact—particularly Article IV, section 2, which dealt with the return of fugitive slaves—and that because they had violated the agreement, South Carolina was no longer bound by it.

-We maintain that in every compact between two or more parties, the obligation is mutual; that the failure of one of the contracting parties to perform a material part of the agreement, entirely releases the obligation
+We maintain that in every compact between two or more parties, the obligation is mutual; that the failure of one of the contracting parties to perform a material part of the agreement,

 Yes, even bearded Old St Nick was recruited during World War II to keep the war factories churning, but what was intended as a rallying cry for safety instead appears like a masked threat: If you don’t celebrate Christmas the way Santa intended, then (wink, wink) “you’d better watch out.”